metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 ### The Instruction

-In the backend we're going to:
+In the first Environment
 - Create a Versioned Transaction and sign it with the `collectionAutority` and the `asset`
 - Serialize it so all the details are preserved and can be accurately reconstructed by the frontend
 - And send it as a String so it can be passed through a request

-Then in the frontend we're going to:
+Then in the second environment
 - Transform the transaction back to a Uint8Array so we can read it
 - Deserialize it so we can operate on it
 - Sign it with the `owner` that we get from the frontend
 - Send it

-We start with creating the instruction in the backend, sign it with our `collectionAutority`, serialize it and pass it to the frontend.
-Then the frontend will then deserialize it, sign it with the `frontendPubkey`and send the transaction!

-### Backend
+### Serialize Transaction

 ```ts
 // Use the Collection Authority Keypair